NoraCodes/nora.codes/content/post/fedidict_ux_design_part_2.md

 - Fedidict
 - Programming
 - Rust
+description: More in-depth analysis and design for the UX of FediDict, focused on security.
 ---

 *This is the second of several posts on the design of my current ActivityPub-enabled